aicb-ZhangLabs/Venus/module-index.md

-# Venus
-**Venus:** an efficient Virus infection detection and fusion Site discovery method using single-cell and bulk RNA-seq data

-## Creating Index
+# Creating Index
 This step creates the necessary mapping indices directories in Venus.
-Of note, since some viruses may lack a gtf annotation file, use of a virus gtf file is optional.
+Of note, since some viruses may lack a gtf annotation file, use of a virus gtf file is optional. (*Note: For `out` parameter, please do not include an end '/' in path.*)

+## Detection
 One would have to create separate indices for the two modules in Venus, Detection and Integration.
 Furthermore, there are two options of indices for the Detection module, Mega-virus and Single virus.
 User should choose the Single virus mode if the infected viral species is already known.
-If not, the Mega-virus mode is recommended. (*Note: For `out` parameter, please do not include an end '/' in path.*)
+If not, the Mega-virus mode is recommended.

-### Detection: Mega-virus index mode
+### Mega-virus index mode
 For below test:
 - humanFASTA file download link [[humanFASTA]](https://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh38_latest/refseq_identifiers/GRCh38_latest_genomic.fna.gz)
 - humanGTF file download link *(file is in gff3 format, which Venus has already accomodated)* [[humanGTF]](https://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh38_latest/refseq_identifiers/GRCh38_latest_genomic.gff.gz)